DragonCat4012/Lotus/README.md

 # License

-Calq is available under the MIT license.
+Lotus is available under the MIT license.
 See the [LICENSE](https://github.com/DragonCat4012/Lotus/blob/main/LICENSE) file for more info.